 - Enable organizations to objectively compare their employee experience to the experience at other organizations

-A common goal of employee surveys is to measure employee satisfaction – in other words, to gauge whether employees are satisfied with their situation at work.
+Companies often use surveys to measure employee satisfaction – in other words, to gauge whether employees are satisfied with their situation at work.
 For example, a company may want to know if employees are satisfied with their compensation and benefits, or if they have issues with their manager.

-A more insightful view, however, is to measure employee experience: a holistic view that considers the concepts of satisfaction and engagement to be closely linked.
+Both employee satisfaction and employee engagement are important.
+The most insightful surveys, however, are the ones that measure employee experience: a holistic view that considers the concepts of satisfaction and engagement to be closely linked.

 For example, an employee might be satisfied with the amount of paid time off (PTO) they get, but still struggle with work-life balance because their manager expects them to stay connected even when they’re supposed to be offline.
 This practice usually leads to burnout.